All Episodes

 She's not prejudicial.

-She accepts everybody as they are.
+She's no, she accepts everybody as they are, right?

 So you're just as bad as Bubba, right?

-They advertise Coca-Cola, which they clearly must not drink in order to be as slim and slender as they actually are.
+Well, you know, a lot of celebrities who are obviously in shape, skinny, eat healthy, they advertise Coca-Cola, which they clearly must not drink in order to be as slim and slender as they actually are.

-You lady do not know what you're talking about.
+You, lady, do not know what you're talking about.

-She literally does not know.
+She literally does not know what in the world.

-Have you ever seen you ever contemplate what these people do to stay hydrated?
+Have you ever seen, you ever contemplate what these people do to stay hydrated?

 So all of this is fake.